Gold falls on investor caution ahead of Fed policy review

 "On the other side, really low inflation and positive economic data for February published in the U.S. is also weighing on the gold price," he added.
 "The U.S. Fed meeting is clearly something market players are focusing their attention on."

-European shares were mixed on Wednesday, with investors still observing the Ukraine/Crimea crisis and awaiting Janet Yellen's inaugural policy review as Federal Reserve chief.
+European shares were flat on Wednesday, with investors still observing the Ukraine/Crimea crisis and awaiting Janet Yellen's inaugural policy review as Federal Reserve chief.

-The dollar was unchanged versus a basket of currencies, while 10-year U.S. Treasury yields steadied just below 2.7 percent.
+The dollar was up 0.1 percent versus a basket of currencies, while 10-year U.S. Treasury yields steadied just below 2.7 percent.

 Returns from U.S. bonds are closely watched by the gold market, given that the metal pays no interest.